Johns Manville Bankruptcy Trust & Asbestos Exposure

 Occupations Exposed to Asbestos – Johns Manville Bankruptcy Trust

 Working with asbestos produced dust of minuscule asbestos fibers.
-These tiny airborne asbestos fibers floated in dust which anyone in the area could inhaled or ingested.
+These tiny airborne asbestos fibers floated in dust which anyone in the area could inhale or ingested.
 Once inside the body the fibers become lodged in the bodies tissue.
 Often resulting in serious illnesses, like mesothelioma, many years later.
+Seek help at https://www.gpwlaw-mi.com.

 Occupations that were exposed to Asbestos From Johns Manville Products